KarenAByrne/Programmming-ScriptingProject2018/README.md

 each of the 3 iris species in question Iris setosa, Iris virginica and Iris versicolor.

 The data set is comma delimited.
 It contains 150 rows and 5 columns of data.
-The first 4 columns are measurements in centimetres the final column is the species name.
+The first 4 columns are measurements in centimetres of parts of the flower, the final column is the species name.